janetvenditti/Robotics2023SeasonCode/README.md

 claire was here, she was.

 Linked below are some notebooks on google colab regarding tensorflow and tensor flow lite model building and other resources:

-Model training example: (this distinguishes between penguins) https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/customization/custom_training_walkthrough.ipynb
+(There needs to be a simpler way than what is required for making a custom tensorflow dataset) Model training example: (this distinguishes between penguins) https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/customization/custom_training_walkthrough.ipynb